kreteshq/kretes.dev/tutorial/4-lists-html-tailwindcss.md

 # Prototyping with Tailwind CSS

-## Prerequisites

-None.
 Kretes comes with Tailwind CSS integration out of the box.

 ## Steps